Ric Ocasek, singer for The Cars, dies at 75

 The band’s self-titled debut album, featuring the singles “Just What I Needed,” “My Best Friend’s Girl” and “Good Times Roll,” reached Number 18 on the Billboard album charts and put them on the leading edge of pop rock.

-The Cars scored their first top-20 single, “Let’s Go,” in 1979 and launched a succession of hits throughout the 1980s such as “Shake It Up” and “Drive,” always identifiable through Ocasek’s distinctive vocals.
+The Cars scored their first top-20 single, “Let’s Go,” in 1979 and launched a succession of hits throughout the 1980s such as “Shake It Up,” always identifiable through Ocasek’s distinctive vocals.

 The band split up in 1988, and Orr died of pancreatic cancer at age 53 in 2000.
 The surviving members reunited for a final album, “Move Like This,” in 2010.